 Photo (mod.) by Edgar Jiménez, Comuna 13, CC BY-SA 2.0

-Both professional and amateur guides offer interesting free walking tours through various parts of Medellin, including the historical center and Comuna 13.
-It’s a great way to learn about the city’s past and present and meet other solo travelers.
+There are quite a lot of interesting free walking tours through various parts of Medellin available, including the historical center and Comuna 13.
+It’s a great way to learn about the city’s past and present and meet other travelers.
 It’s customary to give a tip (propina) to your guide, if you are happy with the tour.
-The amount is up to you, but as a rough orientation, you could consider around 20,000 COP for a 3 hour tour.

 Photo (mod.) by jkraft5, Medellin cable car

 La Pascasia is an artsy and alternative cafe, restaurant and bar hosts live music events, poetry readings, and art exhibitions.
-It’s a great place to experience the local art scene end enjoy delicious food.⁣ Even though Google Maps lists La Pascasia as “temporarily closed” as of early 2024, there are occasional events (see Website).
+It’s a great place to experience the local art scene end enjoy delicious food.
+Check out the Pascasia Website for events.

 If you are looking for a contemplative experience, spend some time in the peaceful Botanical Garden of Medellin, admiring the wide variety of flowers and plants, watching the butterflies, doing walking meditations or reading a book by the lake.
 For us, the botanical garden is one of the top places to visit in Medellin on a sunny day.